zidanegimiga/finetuning_test/README.md

 Traditional fine-tuning directly adapts an LLM's weights to a specific dataset, allowing the model to internalize new knowledge and respond more accurately within a defined domain.
 This differs from Retrieval-Augmented Generation (RAG), which primarily retrieves information from an external knowledge base.
 For creating highly specialized and "bounded" QA systems (like the Morning Consult example where the model explicitly states what it does not know), fine-tuning can be a powerful approach.

-This PoC uses your biography as the domain, fine-tuning a small LLM (TinyLlama) using LoRA to answer questions about it.
+This PoC uses a Q&A dataset as the domain, fine-tuning a small LLM (TinyLlama) using LoRA to answer questions about it.

 ## 2. Features